Worysz/Alghoritm/README.md

 Hi this is respository with algorithms in c++
-Included list of algorithms :
+Included list of algorithms : <br>
 1.Binary Heap
 2.Bucket sort
 3.Counting sort